DungLe2983/DungLe2983/README.md

 # 💫About Me :
-✍ I am currently pursuing a Bachelor's degree in Software Engineering at the University of Information Technology.
+✍ I am currently pursuing a Bachelor's degree in Software Engineering at the University of Information Technology.<br>
 👨‍💻 I'm deeply passionate about developing full applications and websites, with a strong focus on user experience, covering every stage from analysis to implementation.<br>
 🎮 Besides my coding time, I often enjoy myself in music and e-sports.<br>
 📧 Contact me for work: lequocdung2983@gmail.com